howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 Notice that we're also using a function called `timeDifferenceForDate` that gets passed the `createdAt` information for each link.
 The function will take the timestamp and convert it to a string that's more user friendly, e.g. `"3 hours ago"`.

-Go ahead and implement the `timeDifferenceForDate` function next so you can import and use it in the `Link` component.
+Go ahead and implement the `timeDifferenceForDate` function next so we can import and use it in the `Link` component.

 <Instruction>